ashishshah1995/Express-FlashCardApp/README.md

 4 -A random question is displayed.
 The page has buttons to display the answer, show a hint and display another random card.
 The card also has a button to clear the user name and return to name input form.

-# Packages used
+# Packages and Technologies used

 1 - Express framework

 2 - Pug to render templates

+3 - Node, Javascript and CSS

 3 - body-parser middleware

 4 - cookie-parser middleware

-# Technologies used
-Express
-Node
-Pug
-JavaScript
-CSS

 # Routes (i.e. localhost:3000/...)